What is Security Analysis?

-Security analysis refers to the method of analyzing the value of securities like shares and other instruments to assess the total value of business which will be useful for investors to make decisions.
+Security analysis refers to analyzing the value of securities like shares and other instruments to assess the business's total value, which will be useful for investors to make decisions.
 There are three methods to analyze the value of securities – fundamental, technical, and quantitative analysis.

 Features

-- To value financial instruments like equity, debt, and warrants of a company.
+- To value financial instruments like equity, debt, and company warrants.

 - To use publicly available information.
 The use of insider information is unethical and illegal.

-- Security analysts must act with integrity, competence, and diligence while conducting the investment profession.
+- Security analysts must act with integrity, competence, and diligence while conducting the investment profession of doing security risk analysis.

-- To use various analytical tools, this includes fundamental, technical, and quantitative approaches.
+- Using various analytical tools, including fundamental, technical, and quantitative approaches.

-- Security analysts should place the interest of clients above their personal interests.
+- Security analysts should place the interest of clients above their interests.

 Examples